What are the career opportunities in entrepreneurship?

 Entrepreneurs have the unique opportunity to be able to pursue their careers in almost any field.
-From marketing or finance to tech and social media.
+Jobs for entrepreneurs range from marketing or finance to tech and social media.
 The possibilities are endless!
-If you are an up-and-coming entrepreneur working on starting your own company, here are some career paths you can pursue.
+If you are an up-and-coming entrepreneur working on striving to turn your entrepreneur job ideas into a reality, here are some career paths you can pursue.

-The growth of the Internet has exploded with sales estimated to be over $4 trillion by 2021.
+The growth of the Internet has exploded with sales estimated to be over $4 trillion by 2021, meaning that potential jobs for entrepreneurs in web technologies are booming.
 The significant growth of mobile technology, social apps, and the cloud has created opportunities for potential online entrepreneurs to enter the world of technology entrepreneurship at a low cost.
 As the internet grows each year, many companies are now transitioning their businesses online.
 From big retailers to small mom-and-pop shops, everyone is starting to realize the potential of an online presence.
 As a web technology expert, it is your job to help these businesses reach this goal through web development.
-You create things such as landing pages, websites, and even online stores for your clients.
+Your entrepreneur job will include creating things such as landing pages, websites, and even online stores for your clients.

 Social Media Manager